 - It was really a blessing for us to have known (child's name).

-Insensitive Remarks You Should Avoid
+Insensitive Remarks You Should Avoid When Someone Loses a Child

 Sometimes people mean well, yet their condolences are actually a little thoughtless or even insensitive.
 At the very least, they don't bring the grieving parents any comfort.
 Here are a few things you should definitely avoid saying.